GabeNedden/contribute/README.md

 # Contribute
 ## A project based off the very successful [firstcontributions](https://github.com/firstcontributions/first-contributions/).
 An easy place for new developers to contribute to a project.
+Please "star" the repo if you appreciated it, thank you!

 If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).